wfaquieri/WiniciusFaquieri/README.md

 ---

-I am a data analyst in the Data Mining team at FGV-IBRE, I have experience in data research and analysis.
+I work as a data analyst in the Data Mining team at FGV-IBRE, I have experience in data research and analysis.
 I have been at FGV since 2017 and have already developed and participated in several projects related to Data Science, Data Analytics and Big Data.

+I have technical skills in statistical programming, with advanced knowledge in R; experience in developing, maintaining and deploying R Shiny application in production; Master's degree in Economics and master's student in artificial intelligence, machine learning and deep learning.

 ---